Here we answer some of the most common questions you may have about joining YWAM Perth.

 We offer bilingual DTSes at various times.
 Let us know if you’re interested and we can give you more information.
 If your English skills are not sufficient to study in an English speaking environment please contact us and we will discuss options.

-All courses accredited with the Australian government are Austudy approved.
-Please check to see if the course for which you want to apply is accredited before making an application to Centrelink.
-You can refer to the Centrelink website for more information on applying for Austudy. http://www.humanservices.gov.au/customer/dhs/centrelink
+Most courses accredited with the Australian government are Austudy approved.
+Please check to see if the course for which you want to apply is accredited and Austudy approved before making an application to Centrelink.
+You can refer to the Centrelink website for more information on applying for Austudy.

-Further information and required documents for an Austudy applications will be provided upon acceptance.
+Further information and required documents for Austudy applications will be provided upon acceptance.

 We encourage all staff and students to come with the appropriate updates on immunisations.
 These are the following: